D50000/Python-Data-analysis/README.md

 dat = pd.read_csv('./home/user/file.tab', sep = '\t')

-ps:
+Libray Examples:
-Numpy:
+- Numpy:
 Besides its obvious `scientific uses`, NumPy can also be used as an efficient multi-dimensional container of generic data.

-Scipy:
+- Scipy:
 A Python-based ecosystem of open-source software for mathematics, science, and engineering.

-matplotlib:
+- matplotlib:
 Matplotlib is a Python `2D plotting library` which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

-statsmodels:
+- statsmodels:
 A Python module that provides classes and functions for the estimation of many different statistical models.

-pandas:
+- pandas:
 An open source, BSD-licensed library providing high-performance, easy-to-use `data structures and data analysis` tools.

-scikit-learn:
+- scikit-learn:
 Simple and efficient tools for `data mining` and data analysis.

-TensorFlow: (Google)
+- TensorFlow: (Google)
 An open source `machine learning library` for research and production.

-seaborn:
+- seaborn:
 Seaborn is a Python data `visualization library based on matplotlib`.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

-ggplot:
+- ggplot:
 A plotting system for Python based on R's ggplot2 and the Grammar of `Graphics`.

-bokeh:
+- bokeh:
 An `interactive visualization` library that targets modern web browsers for presentation.

-plotly:
+- plotly:
 Plotly's Python graphing library makes `interactive, publication-quality graphs` online.